-Bipolaris: Although well known as a potential cause of cool-season turf disease, damage by Bipolaris species is not thought to be too common in the UK.
-However, occasional outbreaks are recorded each year and the turf samples that I have received from the UK and Ireland suggest that the damage is most likely to occur on annual meadowgrass swards.
+Bipolaris: Although well known as a potential cause of cool-season turf disease, damage by Bipolaris species is not thought to be too common.
+However, occasional outbreaks are recorded each year and the turf samples that I have received suggest that the damage is most likely to occur on annual meadowgrass swards.

 In contrast to the Drechslera infections, Bipolaris-infected turf seems to show a darker and more complete deterioration of the infected plants.
 The entire leaf tissues of infected plants appear to be affected and, once viewed under moderate magnification, the spore-producing structures and the spores themselves, are readily apparent.

 These fungi also require free water on the leaf to facilitate disease development.
 Bipolaris tends to infect turf under slightly higher temperatures compared with Drechslera but otherwise, most aspects of disease development are very similar to those for Drechslera fungi.